GeoffreyBooth/node/doc/api/esm.md

 * The package stores internal state, and the package author would prefer not to refactor the package to isolate its state management.
 See the next section.

-If the user is certain that the CommonJS version will not be loaded anywhere in the application, such as by dependencies; or if the CommonJS version can be loaded but doesn’t affect the ES module version (for example, because the package is stateless); then the user could instead use `import { name } from 'pkg/module'` to load the ES module version directly as opposed to the wrapped CommonJS version.
+A variant of this approach would add an export, e.g. `"./module"`, to point to an all-ES module-syntax version the package.
+This could be used via `import 'pkg/module'` by users who are certain that the CommonJS version will not be loaded anywhere in the application, such as by dependencies; or if the CommonJS version can be loaded but doesn’t affect the ES module version (for example, because the package is stateless).

 ##### Approach #2: Isolate State